Healthcare Science (Cardiac Physiology) BSc

 Year 3

 You will learn about a range of advanced invasive cardiac diagnostic and therapeutic procedures, and explore more deeply a wide range of cardiac disorders and the options available to treat and manage these conditions.
-You will also conduct a research project in one particular area of cardiology whilst continuing to develop your practical skills both in the on-site clinical laboratories and in your dedicated final clinical placement.
-Within your 3rd year there will be a focus on supporting your transition from being a student to being a graduate Cardiac Physiologist.
+You will also conduct a research project in one particular area of cardiology while you continue to develop your practical skills in both our on-site clinical laboratories and on your dedicated final clinical placement.
+Within your 3rd year there will be a focus on supporting your transition from student to graduate cardiac physiologist.

 Throughout the programme, you will develop the skills necessary to become a cardiac physiologist, whilst also gaining more general skills such as critical thinking, problem solving, independent learning, scientific enquiry, professional working and reflective practice.